Gaze up at this iconic stone obelisk, the defining feature of DC's skyline and one of the nation’s most recognizable structures

 More on the Washington Monument

-The easiest way to get to the monument is by taking Metro.
-The two closest Metro stops are Federal Triangle and Smithsonian, both on the blue and orange lines.
-If traveling by bus, take the DC Circulator’s Union Station-Navy Yard route or ride MetroBus routes 32, 34 or 36.
-In terms of parking, visitor parking is available on Ohio Drive, between the Lincoln and Jefferson Memorials.
-Note that street parking is often limited in Washington, DC.
+Maintained by the National Park Service, the Washington Monument is located on the center of the National Mall between the U.S. Capitol and the Lincoln Memorial.
+The easiest way to get to the monument is by taking the Metro.
+The two closest Metro stops are Federal Triangle and Smithsonian, both on the Blue, Orange and Silver lines.
+If traveling by bus, take DC Circulator’s National Mall route or ride Metrobus routes 32, 34, or 36.
+If driving, visitor parking is available on Ohio Drive, between the Lincoln and Jefferson memorials.
+Note that street parking is often limited near the National Mall.